Harvtronix/react-substate/packages/react-substate/README.md

 // Set up some dispatchable actions const actions = {
   updateSomeField: createAction(
-    // The subtate's type can then also be used in the action modifier function (draft: Test, payload: Test['someField']) => {
+    // The subtate's type can then also be used in the substate modifier function (draft: Test, payload: Test['someField']) => {
       draft.someField = payload // Will become "the new state"
     }